-It only takes one infected computer to bring a virus, worm, or Trojan horse onto an entire network, thus endangering the safety of all other computers and computer users on that network.
-Every computer that connects to the campus network has the ability to affect the service levels on the entire network.
-We must be diligent in maintaining our computers against viruses, worms, and Trojan horses.
+Computer viruses, "worms" and "trojan horse" programs are a constant source of risk for computer uses.
+It only takes one infected computer to bring malware onto an entire network, thus endangering the safety of all other computers and computer users on that network.
+Every computer that connects to the campus network has the ability to affect systems on the entire network.
+We therefore must all be diligent in maintaining our computers against viruses, worms, and Trojan horses.

 Spyware often arrives attached to other software you intentionally install.
 "Freeware" and "shareware" programs you download over the Internet may include at least one, but up to several, parasite programs that will silently install themselves on your computer as you install the software that you actually wanted.
 Some may also arrive in e-mail messages.
 Unlike viruses, these pieces of spyware usually announce themselves.
 Clicking on and opening the attachment then serves to download this software onto your computer.